 Living Paycheck to Paycheck

 A low debt-to-income ratio paired with high monthly debt obligations can make all other monthly expenses more challenging to budget.
-Suppose you find yourself needing to rely on credit cards and other high-interest debt like online payday loans to cover necessities.
-In that case, some serious changes need to be made to improve your financial situation.

 You Are Unable To Save